iAmNathanJ/nj.codes/content/blog/use-menu-interactions/index.md

 Great, that's a lot better.
 I can already see how this is less tedious than using a class component to do the same thing.
 But I don't love the fact that the component is growing.
 This is just the beginning, and in a real-world scenario i.e. not my blog, edge-cases and new requirements will be discovered.
 Features will be added.

-Luckily React allows you to create custom hooks.
-So basically all of these additions can be moved to their own home.
-And I think it makes sense to do that.
+Luckily, React allows you to create custom hooks.
+That means all (or some) of these hooks can be moved to their own file&mdash;a home just for the interaction handlers.
+I think it makes sense to do that.

 ## Custom Hook: `useMenuInteractions`
-Here's the same functionality in a custom hook that can be used in one line of the original component.
+Here's the same functionality in a custom hook that can be used by the original component without adding bloat.

 <!-- useMenuInteractions -->
 ```js